International Committee of the Red Cross

 Address: 19 Avenue de la paix, 1202 Geneva, Switzerland

-Established in 1863, the International Committee of the Red Cross (ICRC) is an independent international humanitarian organisation headquartered in Geneva.
-The ICRC defends and promotes the respect of international humanitarian law (IHL) and is dedicated to protecting the lives and dignity of victims of war and to the provision of assistance.
-Along these lines, it co-operates with governments, the private sector, and other entities affected by international and internal armed conflict and violence.
+Established in 1863, the ICRC is an independent international humanitarian organisation headquartered in Geneva.
+It defends and promotes the respect of international humanitarian law (IHL) and is dedicated to protecting the lives and dignity of victims of war and to providing assistance.
+Along these lines, it cooperates with governments, the private sector, and other entities affected by international and internal armed conflict and violence.

 Digital policy issues